Donyell Marshall

 Donyell Lamar Marshall (born May 18, 1973) is an American basketball coach and former professional player.
-He is currently an assistant coach for the Greensboro Swarm of the NBA G League.
-During his National Basketball Association (NBA) career, he played with eight different teams.
+Drafted with the fourth pick in the 1994 NBA draft, he played for eight different teams during his National Basketball Association (NBA) career which lasted until 2009.
+In 2005, he hit a then-record 12 three-pointers in a single game.

 Early career

 Marshall was born on May 18, 1973, in Reading, Pennsylvania.
 He graduated from Reading High School.

 He attended the University of Connecticut and was a player in the university's basketball program.
 Marshall was a unanimous pick as Big East Player of the Year in 1993–94.